paragparatkr/Skrill_WCO_MobileSample_Android/README.md

 ## About this sample
 [GitHub Pages](https://github.com/viktormitev1/viktormitev1.github.io) is used to host the *.well-known/assetlinks.json* for simplicity.
-Note that a debug certificate is used to generate the json file used in the sample which means that auto verification won't work anywhere and disambiguation dialog will appear on loading the *return_url*.
-This should not be the case with release certificate.
+Note that a keystore is added to the project and used for debug builds.
+That allows the project, being run on multiple machines, to use the same certificate and to relate correctly with the SHA-256 defined in the *.well-known/assetlinks.json* meaning the auto verification will work anywhere.

 ## Running the app
 No special steps required to run the app.
-Import the project in Android Studio and run it.
+Import the project in Android Studio, select **debug** build type and run it.